OrdinaryMagician/saya_m/README.md

 *"Ooooooooooooorb..."*

 Works as an extra layer of protection on top of all your other armor.
 Lasts for about three minutes, although its duration will drain faster the more damage it has to absorb.
-Always spawns with a **Spiritual Stimulant** next to it.
+Also has the added effect of restoring you to 100% health.

 ### Hammerspace Embiggener *[Backpack]*